Friday, December 26, 2008

 Most Mississippi po'boy purists are gonna go "dressed and pressed" no matter the kind and that's a bit different than how New Orleans does 'em.
 Dressed simply means to garnish it, usually with mayo, shredded lettuce, sliced tomatoes and maybe an occasional pickle.
 Pressed means that whole sandwich is placed into a sandwich iron - sort of like a panini press - which presses the po'boy together, and creates a slightly crunchy and crusty outside while maintaining the chewy soft texture of the french bread inside.
 Who knew that Mississippi was in on a trend way before paninis made sandwich food fashionable.

 Po'boys are an experience that you must taste for yourself, should you ever happen to make it down here to the Gulf Coast.
 My best friend I grew up with lives in Texas now.
 Every once in awhile she makes it back "home" and when she does, it's usually a must to make the po'boy rounds, having a different po'boy at a different place every day she is here.
 Yep.
-They are that good.
+They really are that good.

-Check These Out Too!
+Check These Po'boys Out Too Y'all!

 Denver Po'Boy